light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autobot_specifications/11_autolab_autobot_HW_checks_script.md

 Requires: a assembled [Autobot](#autolab-autobot-specs)

-Results: a Autobot which is ready to be used in the Autolab.
+Results: an Autobot which is ready to be used in the Autolab.

 </div>